AmirulAndalib/memtest_vulkan/Readme.md

 * `memtest_vulkan: early exit during init: ERROR_INCOMPATIBLE_DRIVER`<br>
 `memtest_vulkan: early exit during init: ERROR_INITIALIZATION_FAILED`<br>
 Those messages mean that your system lacks the vulkan driver for your GPU or your system doesn't have any vulkan-capable devices.
 If the device is known to be vulkan-capable try removing all GPU drivers and reinstalling/updating a driver for the device you want to test.
-* `Runtime error: This device lacks support for DEVICE_LOCAL+HOST_COHERENT memory type.` <br>
+* `Runtime error: This device lacks support for DEVICE_LOCAL+HOST_COHERENT memory type.`<br>
+Typical causes are software or hardware not supported by memtets_vulkan:
+  * Emulator/translator usage: if the tested GPU name in the output mentions something like `Microsoft Direct3D12 (model name)` — the translator similar to Mesa Dozen “Vulkan-over-Direct3D12” is used.
+If several devices are listed on the memtest_vulkan startup, try selecting another driver variant.
-Testing of some older pre-2016 GPUs is not supported due to driver limitations.
-For example, GTX780Ti on Windows even with latest 472.xx driver reports the message above.
-The same applies to newer NVIDIA GPUs on old windows 7 with 47x.xx driver - newer OS needed for testing.
+  * Pre-2016 GPU: Some older GPUs are not supported due to driver limitations, like GTX780Ti on Windows even with the latest 472.xx driver
+  * Old OS/driver: Windows 7 with 47x.xx driver has driver limitations even with post-2016 GPUs that are supported in newer environments.
 * `Runtime error: Failed determining memory budget` on the integrated GPU <br>
 If the integrated GPU is configured with fixed & quite low dedicated memory size - it may be shown in memtest_vulkan output only with 1GB VRAM: `1GB AMD Radeon(TM) Vega 3 Graphics` and then fail.
 The vulkan implementation for integrated GPUs allows using a bit less memory than reserved, and memtest_vulkan requires at least 1GB available memory to operate.
 Reconfigure integrated GPU to reserve at least 1.5GB of memory, see [issue #22](https://github.com/GpuZelenograd/memtest_vulkan/issues/22)
 * `INIT OR FIRST testing failed due to runtime error` <br>